Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Drop Servers

-The item "drop_servers" includes an array of drop server settings structures
+The item `drop_servers` includes an array of drop server settings structures

 Summary